StrubleI/LambdaFunctions_Tutorial/README.md

     // Applying the lambda with a modern algorithm std::for_each(values.begin(), values.end(), print);

+    // Declare sum as a local variable int sum = 0;

     // Inline lambda for summing values
-    int sum = 0;
     std::for_each(values.begin(), values.end(), [&sum](int value) {
         sum += value;
     });

     std::cout << "Sum: " << sum << std::endl;

     return 0;
 }

 ```

 # 🔍 Advanced Concepts